Chris Tomlinson (politician)

-Christopher L. Tomlinson (born August 29, 1986) is an American politician who is a member of the Maryland House of Delegates for District 5 in Carroll County, Maryland.
+Christopher L. Tomlinson (born August 29, 1986) is an American politician who has been a member of the Maryland House of Delegates for District 5 in Carroll and Frederick County, Maryland, since 2023.
 He previously served as the third vice chairman of the Maryland Republican Party from 2020 to 2022.

-Background
+Early life and education

-Tomlinson graduated from North Carroll High School in 2004, and later attended Towson University, where he earned a Bachelor of Social Science degree in electronic media and film in 2009.
+Tomlinson was born in Baltimore on August 29, 1986.
+He graduated from North Carroll High School in 2004, and later attended Towson University, where he earned a Bachelor of Science degree in Electronic Media and Film in 2009.

+Career

+In 2017, Tomlinson began working in the Maryland Transit Administration, eventually becoming a manager in the agency's Office of Procurement.

+Early political career

-Tomlinson first got involved in politics in 2015 when he unsuccessfully ran for the mayor of Manchester, Maryland.
-His candidacy was challenged by the town's Board of Supervisors of Elections, who denied his certification after arguing that he did not live in the town when he filed to run for mayor.
+In 2015, he unsuccessfully ran for the mayor of Manchester, Maryland.
+His candidacy was challenged by the Town's Board of Supervisors of Elections, who denied his certification after arguing that he did not live in the town when he filed to run for mayor.
 Tomlinson challenged the board's decision, claiming that he had lived in the town since April 2014.
 The board reversed its decision a few days later, allowing Tomlinson to run for mayor.
-Tomlinson was defeated in the mayoral election by incumbent mayor Ryan Warner, receiving 27.3 percent of the vote.
+Tomlinson was defeated in the mayoral election by incumbent mayor Ryan Warner, receiving 27.3 percent of the vote in a three-way race.

-In 2017, Tomlinson began working in the Maryland Transit Administration, eventually becoming a manager in the agency's Office of State Procurement.
-In November 2017, Tomlinson was appointed to the Carroll County Republican Central Committee.
+In November 2017, Tomlinson was appointed to the Carroll County Republican Central Committee and in 2018, he successfully ran in a county-wide race to keep his Committee seat for a full four-year term.
+In 2020, he was elected to serve as the third vice chairman of the Maryland Republican Party.

+Maryland House of Delegates

 In 2022, Tomlinson filed to run for the Maryland House of Delegates in District 5.
-During the primary, he ran on a ticket with state Senator Justin Ready and state Delegate April Rose.
-Tomlinson won the Republican primary election on July 19, 2022, coming in second place behind Rose.
-He ran unopposed in the general election.
+In the primary election, he ran on a Republican slate with State Senator Justin Ready and fellow District 5 State Delegate April Rose.
+Tomlinson finished in second place behind Rose, advancing to win one of the three seats awarded to the top three finishers in District 5 in the general election, in which no Democrat challenged the Republican candidates.

-In the legislature

 Tomlinson was sworn in on January 11, 2023.
-He is a member of the House Judiciary Committee.
-Had Trump won Maryland in the 2024 presidential election, Tomlinson would have been an elector pledged to Trump.
+He was a member of the House Judiciary Committee from 2023 to 2025.
+In 2026, he was reassigned to the new House Government, Labor, & Elections (GLE) Committee where he was appointed the Committee's Ranking Republican Member.
+In late 2024, Tomlinson was elected by his Carroll County Delegation peers to serve as the Chair of the Delegation and he remains in that position.
+Over his first term, Tomlinson passed multiple bills related to election transparency at the municipal level and providing small businesses with more State contracting opportunities.

 Political positions

-Tomlinson supported President Donald Trump in the 2020 presidential election, attending a Trump rally in Hershey, Pennsylvania in December 2019.